isomerpages/mse-zerowaste/_zero-waste/05-chapter3.md

 #### Electrical and electronic equipment

-Every year, each resident throws away 11 kg of e-waste, equivalent to the weight of 73 mobile phones.
-As a country, we discard an estimated
+As a country, we discard an estimated 60,000 tonnes of e-waste annually.
+This is equivalent to each person throwing away 11kg of e-waste, or the weight of 73 mobile phones.
-60,000 tonnes of e-waste annually.

 With new mobile phone and laptop models launched every few months, and smart televisions and other tech gadgets becoming more common, the amount of e-waste generated will only increase.

 E-waste is EEE that has been thrown away.
 EEE refers to anything powered by an electrical